NonatowE/Programming_Y2S1/Learning Journal.md

 **25th October 2022**

 My first lesson in class started off difficult.
 I used most of my time trying to log in to the computers to find out that everyone is using a different version of unity.
-I used my time checking a few of my projects to see if it can open in this version.
+I had not brought my USB so I was unable to open my unity packages except for one which was hidden in my google drive folder.
+There was a small error where the engine couldn't find something however it still ran perfectly.
 I had also started my logs since I had originally not understood how to do it so I have a friend explain to me how to log my work.

+**15th November 2022**

+Today I decided to add everything into GitHub.
+I was initially confused on how to use the website and how to format my work.
+I had written up my tutorials and my journal through google docs and tried to add it into Github.
+I was confused by the formatting as I had looked at example journals and they had contained headings, sub headings et. to make their documentation neat.
+I made a few test files to try out the formatting however I realised I needed to make a read me file for it to be executed.